casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The application context of the music project is in the realm of generating melodies for real time music improvisations in a cinematic style, such as film and game music.

+## Models

+### General Music Model

+As with Language models, a music model can be first trained as a general model, then adapted to the specific application context.
+In Language this could entail building a general model for the language in question, then specialising the model to a certain application field using application specific data.
+In music, this training process could be utilised by first training the model on a general music data from which the model could learn general musical rules and conventions.
+The model could then be further trained on a data from specific style of music in order to specialise it to this field.

+In the first iteration, the model will consist of a music generation RNN LSTM.
+This is uses a similar basis as character level RNN´s developed for Natural Language Processing (Jaques et. al.,2017)

+### Style Specific Model

+The second iteration will then tune this LSTM using the Deep Q-learning approach by Jaques et. al.(2017).

 ## Evalation mechanisms

 As a creative RNN is in its nature not trying to predict an accurate value such as a time series or classification,